AnarchyLinux/installer/.github/ISSUE_TEMPLATE/bug_report.md

 ## Extra info

-Include any logs if possible, or terminal outputs.
+Include any logs, terminal outputs, screenshots or links to websites you've checked regarding this issue.
 Add the logs as code blocks like below:

 ```
 Logs,
 Terminal output
 ```

-Also add links to any website that you've visited regarding this issue.

 ## Possible fixes